rousan/sl/CONTRIBUTING.md

 * Clone the repository.
 * Checkout `develop` branch.
-* Create feature or bug fix branch based on `git flow`
+* Create feature or bug fix branch using `git flow`
 * Install dependencies.
 * Add your new features or fixes.
 * Run test.